a-gabzalilov/ARIMA/README.md

 # ARIMA
+Laboratory in econometrics.
 ARIMA realisation.
 For more detail information search readme.txt